These nutty, nicely spiced cutouts dusted with sugar are a German tradition. Serve them with cups of tea or coffee for dunking.

-- Bake at 325° for 9-11 minutes or until edges are lightly browned.
+- Bake at 325° until edges are lightly browned, 9-11 minutes.
 Remove to wire racks to cool.
-Sprinkle with confectioners' sugar.
+If desired, sprinkle with confectioners' sugar.

 Nutrition Facts1 each: 36 calories, 2g fat (0 saturated fat), 0 cholesterol, 2mg sodium, 3g carbohydrate (3g sugars, 0 fiber), 1g protein.

 Originally published as Zimtsterne in Country Woman Christmas 2012